Register a trailer or caravan

 What age can you register?

 You must be at least 16 years old to register a light trailer or caravan or at least 18 years old to register a heavy trailer or caravan in your name.
-If you’re underage, someone else can register a vehicle in their name for you.
+If you’re underage, someone else can register a vehicle in their name for you, visit How to buy a vehicle when you are underage for more information.

 What if I’m towing my trailer interstate?